frontend-fun/react-hooks-typescript-tome/docs/5-complex/complex.md

 Everyone will feel comfortable completing a different number of requirements, and have different amounts of time they can commit.
 We understand how this can be stressful and we appreciate your flexibility in approaching this activity the right way.
 Recognize that you can pass the course even if you are struggling to get started - you will be getting another attempt when we get to he Final Project, and there you will explicitly have a team, so things are likely to go more smoothly.

+## Sketch

+If you produce a sketch (and you should), then embed the sketch somewhere on your webpage BELOW the Quizzer as an image.

 ## Submission

 Soon, we will want to review your application so that we can make decisions about team assignments.
 Do not delay in submitting for this Task - as soon as you have started, deploy your application and submit on Canvas.